gmoffatt/gmoffatt/README.md

 - 👋 Hi, I’m @gmoffatt
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning data analytics - Python, SQL, R, visualisations
-- 📫 How to reach me @DataVizByGreg on Twitter
+- 📫 How to reach me: [gmoffatt.medium.com](https://gmoffatt.medium.com/)

 <!---
 gmoffatt/gmoffatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.